 Helen Signy uses the skills developed over 25 years as a journalist to help clients tell their story.
 With expertise in health and medical writing as well as knowledge translation of complex research, she produces content and formulates communications strategy for the government, academic, media and non-government sectors.
 Her experience encompasses managing the internal communications of a large and complex research collaboration.
 Helen has extensive experience in many different styles of writing, from features and opinion articles for the lay media and medical press to impact case studies, strategic documents, digital media, websites, evidence-based patient materials, corporate documents, annual reports, newsletters and books.

-Alexandra Martiniuk, Associate Professor at the University of Sydney and the University of Toronto, divides her time between conducting her own research and providing strategic and writing advice to our clients in the health and research sectors.
+Alexandra Martiniuk, Adjunct Professor at the University of Sydney and the University of Toronto, divides her time between conducting her own research and providing strategic and writing advice to our clients in the health and research sectors.
 An epidemiologist and biostatistician by training, she has a wealth of expertise in cohort and cluster randomised controlled trials, has attracted over $5 million in funding, published over 100 papers (including in the Lancet, Cochrane Reviews, and Annals of Oncology) and been the recipient of 29 awards and fellowships.
 The latter include an NHMRC fellowship, the Australian Chamber of Commerce Young Outstanding Person of the Year Award, and the Canadian Institutes of Health Research (CIHR) Rising Star Award.
 She also has extensive experience reviewing manuscripts for the Lancet, BMJ, and other leading journals, as well as grant applications for the NHMRC, ARC and CIHR.

 Marge Overs has varied and extensive experience in journalism, health publishing and communications, and research translation and communication.
 Originally a journalist, she has worked in senior roles in medical publishing, not-for-profit organisations and public health.
 Marge has experience in every part of the publishing and digital communications process – from concept development to commissioning, writing and editing content, and working with designers and developers.
 Marge is skilled at translating research findings to policy makers and the public.
 She is passionate about the need for effective science and research communications, and has trained with the Alan Alda Center for Communicating Science at Stony Brook University, New York.